NU-CUCIS/CrossPropertyTL/README.md

 # ElemNet2.0

 This repository contains the code for performing cross-property deep transfer learning framework to predict materials properties using elemental fraction (EF), physical attribute (PA) or extracted features as the model input.
-The code provides two major functions:
+The code provides the following functions:

+* Preprocess the customized dataset
 * Train a ElemNet (Tensorflow Version 2) model with a customized dataset.
+* Use a pre-trained ElemNet model to perform transfer learning on customized dataset.
+* Use a pre-trained ElemNet model to perform features extraction on customized dataset.
 * Predict material properties of new compound with a pre-trained ElemNet model.

 It is recommended to train large dataset (e.g. OQMD, MP) from scratch (SC) and small datasets (DFT-computed or experimental datasets) using transfer learning methods.

 Please look at the following paper to read about the details of the cross-property deep transfer learning framework:

 Cross-property deep transfer learning framework for enhanced predictive analytics on small materials data